rallco01/BytePress/ReadMe.md

 # Technical
 This project is written in Python as it's a user-friendly language and is easy to learn, allowing it to be customised without needing to learn a complex language.
 Another benefit of using Python are the libraries created for it.

-Libraries used for this project are:
+Libraries used for this project are:\n
 Newspaper - Codelucas (+82 contributors) - Article Extraction
 ebooklib -  Aleksandar Erkalovic - Ebook Creation Feedparser - Kurt McKee - RSS Reading